How to Make a Wonder Woman Television Show That Works

 Wonder Woman is pop culture’s ultimate woman warrior.
 She shouldn’t be treated as anything less.
 Here are 10 ways Princess Diana of Paradise Island (or Themyscira, depending on your preferred retconning) can outrun television convention.

 10. Make her a serious badass.
 Wonder Woman is a “feminine character with all the strength of Superman plus all the allure of a good and beautiful woman,” said the character’s creator, William Moulton Marston.
 In other words, she’s not Ally McBeal or even Lynda Carter, who complained of being labeled a sex object when she starred in the popular ’70s Wonder Woman TV series.
-You could argue that being labelled a sex object is part and parcel of the job.
-There are always going to be videos on TubeV (see page) where women are dressed up as Wonder Woman.
-There will always be sexy Wonder Woman costumes for Halloween and such.
 Neither predecessor is going to cut it when crafting a next-gen Amazon goddess.
-Moreover, as this article from the Lovegasm website explains, audiences want so much more from characters in TV shows and films than unadulterated sex appeal.
-Wonder Woman must, therefore, own her sexuality in a way that feels authentic.
-She doesn’t have to be like April Mae woring as an escort, but putting some effort into it is important.

 9. Make her eternal.
 Above all else, Wonder Woman is an immortal, not a puny human.
 Giving her a day job as a corporate executive who moonlights as a vigilante, as Kelley proposes, could be part of the picture.
 But if it’s the whole picture, we’re looking at a comics fiasco on the level of the late-60s Wonder Woman, who was stripped of her powers and turned into a mod with a boutique shop.